jenkaj-lab/jenkaj-lab/content/posts/mitre/command_and_control/application_layer_protocol/DNS Tunneling.md

 1. Verify that the domain resolves correctly
 2. Create a log entry on the server

-The server, still running `tail -f /var/log/named/query.log`, will print a log entry for that query that should look similar to the following snippet:
+The server, still running `tail`, will print a log entry for that query that should look similar to the following snippet:
 ```
 client @0x77042c1ca578 192.168.1.182#36083 (homelab.local): query: homelab.local IN A + (192.168.1.155)
 ```

 ### Gateway
-Configure two network adapters - one host-only and one NAT.
-The host-only should be shared with the infected machine and the NAT will allow you to communicate with wider internet and the rest of the network, essentially acting as a gateway to the internet for the infected machine.
+The gateway manages two networks; a host-only network shared between itself and internal devices, and an external network designed to enable internet access to itself and others using the host-only network.
+Having the traffic flow through the gateway allows you to filter through it before it gets forwarded, offering you the ability to write detection rules and make risk-based decisions.
+Based on this definition, this server is a multi-purpose all-in-one firewall, router and gateway.

-To configure the gateway you need to have two Network Interface Cards (NICs).
-One will link exclusively with the infected machine, and the other will allow the gateway to freely communicate with the internet and internal network.
-To do this you'll typically need to setup a Host-Only adapter and a Network Address Translation (NAT) adapter.
-Or in my case, a bridged adapter because I'm using a Wi-Fi adapter.
-In any case you'll need to make some configurations on both machines to enable communication between the two machines.
-If you make the first NIC your normal adapter (i.e. one that can reach the internet without any effort) you should only need to configure the Host-Only link.
+Using your chosen VM software, assign two Network Interface Cards (NICs) to the gateway server.
+One of those needs to be host-only to keep the network isolated, the other needs to have internet access.
+The second adapter will be entirely dependent on your setup, mine needs a bridged adapter but in the most scenarios a NAT adapter will work just fine.
+If you make the internet-facing adapter first it should work out-of-the-box, needing no prior configuration.

 To begin, type `ip addr` into your terminal to see your network devices.
-You should see two NICs, one of which will be down like in the example below:
+You should see two NICs, one of which will be down (example below), this will be your host-only adapter.
+You should also try to `ping google.com` to make sure you have a working internet connection from the get-go.
+If not, set that up first.
 ```
 3: enp0s8: <BROADCAST,MULTICAST> mtu 1500 qdisc fq_codel state DOWN group default qlen 1000
     link/ether 08:00:27:7d:98:82 brd ff:ff:ff:ff:ff:ff